understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Streams_and_Replication.md

 ##### Use Cases

-* Replication
+1. Replication

-* Triggers
+    * Disaster Recovery (DR) - database table in one AW region, replicating to another region for DR failure

-* DR - database table in one AW region, replicating to another region for DR failure
+2. Triggers

     * Lambda function triggered when new record added to stream, do analytics on data

     * Lambda function triggered when new user signup on web app, data entered into users table, email sent to users, etc.

     * Large distributed applications with users worldwide - using a multi-master database model.
 A synched set of tables operating worldwide.

 ##### Example w/ CloudFormation and Elastic Beanstalk